Welcome to today's edition of the Rush 24-7 podcast.

 They are more animated in getting rid of us than they are any terrorist group out there.

-And so it would be logical to assume that when the IRS story breaks, and you find out that the IRS is targeting Tea Party groups and conservative groups, the natural conclusion is that the media would support that.
+And so it would be logical to assume that when the IRS story breaks and you find out that the IRS is targeting Tea Party groups and conservative groups, the natural conclusion is that the media would support that and that would encourage that.

 Should they be disqualified?

-IRS says, well, these groups, we're not sure if they're legit, these conservative Tea Party groups and these anti-pro-constitution groups.
+IRS says, well, these groups, we're not sure if they're legit, these conservative Tea Party groups and these anti-pro-Constitution groups and these pro-limited government groups.

 The exact opposite thing happened.